-Madeira has been working with the Cambridge/Boston startup ecosystem for the past 10 years and joins Corporate Relations with a solid network in the innovation and entrepreneurial community.
-In 2010, she joined the startup accelerator IUL MIT Portugal working in Lisbon and working with the Cambridge team on all aspects related to the accelerator’s launch.
+Catarina has been working with the Cambridge/Boston startup ecosystem for over 10 years and joined Corporate Relations with a solid network in the innovation and entrepreneurial community.
+Prior to MIT, she was part of the team that designed and launched the startup accelerator IUL MIT Portugal later rebranded to Building Global Innovators.
+She was based in Lisbon and worked in direct relation with the Cambridge team.
 She held positions including Operations Coordinator, Program Manager, and Business Developer.
 The accelerator soon achieved steady growth in large part due to the partnerships that Catarina led with regional and global startup ecosystems.
-Most recently she worked at NECEC, leading a program that connects cleantech startups and industry.
+After that, she worked at NECEC, leading a program that connects cleantech startups and industry.
 In this role, she developed and built a pipeline of startups and forged strong relationships with both domestic and European companies.
-She has also held positions in Portugal and France including at L’Oréal and Saboaria e Perfumaria Confiança as Pharmacist and Technical Director.
+She has also held positions in Portugal and France including at Saboaria e Perfumaria Confiança and L’Oréal as Technical Director and Pharmacist.

 Chirfi Guindo is Executive Vice President, Head of Global Product Strategy and Commercialization.
 He has served on the Executive Committee since November 2017.
 Mr. Guindo joins Biogen from Merck, where, most recently, he was President & Managing Director of Merck Canada.
 His experience at Merck includes several leadership positions in Canada, the USA, France, Africa and the Netherlands.
 Mr. Guindo brings more than 27 years of experience in the global pharmaceutical industry during which he has worked across a range of functions, including Finance, Sales & Marketing, General Management and Global Strategy/Product Development in specialty, acute and hospital care.
 Mr. Guindo holds a degree in Engineering from Ecole Centrale de Paris (France) and obtained an MBA in Finance/Economics from New York University’s Stern School of Business.